Closed-form solutions for VIX derivatives in a Legendre empirical model: The inverse problem for

 Based on the previous statement, we can write the above equation as:

 where $\tilde{\nu}_{i,n}=\frac{2n+1}{2}\langle \tilde{h}_1,P_n \rangle P_n(x_i)$, $i=1,2,\cdots,N$.

-This equation allows us to find the optimal value of $k$ that minimizes the difference between the theoretical and practical market call option prices.
-It is a one-dimensional optimization problem that can be solved using some numerical optimization methods.
+Unlike other models, our approach requires calibrating only a single parameter, $\hat{\kappa}$.
+This equation allows us to find the optimal value of $\kappa$ that minimizes the difference between the theoretical and practical market call option prices.
+It is a one-dimensional optimization problem that can be easily solved numerically.
 To simplify the calculation, we can use a finite sum with 30 terms instead of an infinite sum.
-Then, we can apply standard optimization techniques, such as gradient-based methods or derivative-free methods, to solve for the optimal value of $k$.
-The solution for $\hat{k}$ will give us the value of $k$ that minimizes the distance between the theoretical value and the practical value, and hence provides the best fit for the option data.
+Then, we can apply standard optimization techniques, such as gradient-based methods or derivative-free methods, to solve for the optimal value of $\kappa$.
+The solution for $\hat{\kappa}$ will give us the value of $\kappa$ that minimizes the distance between the theoretical value and the practical value, and hence provides the best fit for the option data.